Prabhdeep011/chatbot_for_sentimental_analysis/README.md

 # chatbot_for_sentimental_analysis
-This is a chatbot for sentimental analysing
+This is a chatbot for sentimental analysis